Go for Rubyists. Part 8. Concurrency in Go, Ruby and Elixir

 }

-In this example instead of printing strings right in the goroutine, we push them to the channel and then in the main function we’re constantly reading from the channel and printing everything stored there.
+In this example, instead of printing strings right in the goroutine, we push them to the channel and then in the main function, we’re constantly reading from the channel and printing everything stored there.

-If you’re still not quite sure, what is the difference between these three implementations, below you’ll find a list of useful articles to delve deeper.
+If you’re still not quite sure what the difference is between these three implementations, below you’ll find a list of useful articles to delve deeper.

 Further reading